obsidiansystems/ledger-app-tezos/README.md

 Generated random root public key : <long string of digits and letters>
 ```

-Look at your Ledger screen and verify that the digits of that key match the
+Look at your Ledger Nano S screen and verify that the digits of that key match the
-digits you can see on your Ledger screen.
-What you see on your Ledger screen
+digits you can see on your Ledger device's screen.
+What you see on your Ledger device's screen
 should be just the beginning and ending few characters of the longer string that
 printed in your terminal.

-You will need to push confirmation buttons on your Ledger Nano a few times
+You will need to push confirmation buttons on your Ledger Nano S a few times
 during the installation process and re-enter your PIN code near the end of the
 process.
 You should finally see the Tezos logo appear on the screen.